Vermont Dog Breeder Licensing Requirements

 Quick Summary

-Vermont requires anyone who sells dogs from three or more litters in a 12-month period to get a Pet Dealer permit from their town clerk.
-The state also has animal welfare rules for kennels and breeding facilities, overseen by the Vermont Agency of Agriculture, Food and Markets.
+Vermont requires anyone who sells or exchanges dogs from three or more litters in any 12-month period to obtain a municipal Pet Dealer Permit from their local town clerk.
+The Vermont Agency of Agriculture, Food and Markets oversees animal welfare regulations for kennels and breeding facilities.
+Commercial breeders may also need federal USDA licensing if they meet federal thresholds for breeding dogs for wholesale or retail sale.

 License Required Yes (3+ litters per year)